mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 has been heavily suppressed by virtually every government.
 The cult stems from the teachings of a prophet (or madman) who called himself the Watcher.
-He was a barbarian from a primitive lost world who was taken to the stars by an IISS scouting mission in the mid- 500s.
-The trauma of being lifted from an Iron Age society to the Imperium shattered the barbarian's mind and he decided that he had been taken into the realm of God.
+He was a barbarian from a primitive lost world who was taken to the stars by an IISS scouting mission in the mid-500s.
+The trauma of being lifted from an Iron Age society to the
+Imperium shattered the barbarian's mind and he decided that he had been taken into the realm of God.